Fibreglass Lining to Internal Wall and Base Surfaces of Effluent Storage Tank – Manchester

-These photos show the mild steel effluent tank having been grit blasted and fibreglass lined.
+These photographs show the mild steel effluent tank having been grit blasted and fibreglass lined.

-During the initial survey, the tank showed a multitude of holes in the wall surfaces which had been plugged using bolts and wooden bungs.
+During the initial survey, the tank was showing a multitude of holes in the wall surfaces which had been plugged using bolts and wooden bungs.

 A quote was given to grit blast and apply a fibreglass lining to the internal surfaces.